corporate-runaways/TooLoo/README.md

 Whenever there\'s a list `short_description` will be used.
 Depending on your personal usage `description` may not be worth it.
-However, if you\'re exporting and generating a static web site from tooloo you\'ll definitely want that.
+However, if you\'re exporting and generating a static web site from tooloo you\'ll definitely want to include a full `description`.

+1. Documenting Usage

     The Usage section of each command is generated on the fly whenever possible.
 Some commands don\'t have a `--help` option or anything similar, in which case you\'ll need to fill in the `fallback_usage`.
-When doing so, be sure to not use any tabs.
+When doing so, be sure to not use any tab characters.
 They\'ll muck with the table that\'s displayed.

+    If your commands usage invocation returns a non-zero exit code TooLoo will look for the word \"USAGE\" in the output.
+If it doesn\'t find it, it will assume that an error was encountered.

+    Remember when creating your tools, that non-zero exit codes should only be returned when there\'s an error, and users requesting help or documentation shouldn\'t be considered an error.

 ### Customizing The Template